imprology

 Ideas become rarer, simpler, and more engaging.
 We realise that expressing genuine thoughts rather than labored ones results in beautiful, inspiring juxtapositions.
 Our characters are being moved and displaced.
 Scenes acquire depth and texture.

-The door to connection is breath.
+The door to finding connection in improvisation is breath.
 Breathing relieves tension, increases vitality and allows players to fall out of their head and into their bodies.
 It is a lot easier to connect with others if we first connect with ourselves.
 In improvisation, favoring connection over content is a step towards effortless creativity.

 close ×